logicalclocks/hops-docs/docs/user_guide/hopsworks/workflows.rst

 .. _javadoc: http://snurran.sics.se/hops/hops-util-javadoc/0.1.0/
 .. _here: https://github.com/hopshadoop/hops-kafka-examples/blob/master/spark/src/main/java/io/hops/examples/spark/WorkflowManager.java

-HopsWorks provides a way to programmatically build Spark Job Workflows by using `HopsUtil`_.
+Hopsworks provides a way to programmatically build Spark Job Workflows by using `HopsUtil`_.
 To build a workflow, users need to do the following:

 * Create the `jobs`_ that need to be part of the project's workflow.
 * Create and run the *workflow* job, that is the one that implements and initiates the workflow.